arafatm/arafatm.github.io/_articles/agile/slack.md

 This highly efficient person doesn’t get cracking right away on anything new that comes up, because this highly efficient person is too busy.

-It’s possible to make an organization more efficient without making it better.
+> It’s possible to make an organization more efficient without making it better.

 That’s what happens when you drive out slack.

 ## 3 The Myth of Fungible Resource

-fun gi ble (fu j bl) adj. (especially of goods) being of such nature or kind as to be freely exchangeable or replaceable, in whole or in part, for another of like nature or kind.
+fun-gi-ble *adj* (especially of goods) being of such nature or kind as to be freely exchangeable or replaceable, in whole or in part, for another of like nature or kind.

 you can see how appealing it is to assume that people are fungible.